 - Preventing further damage to the immune system

-- Decreasing risk for HIV-related and non-HIV-related health problems
+- Decreasing the risk for HIV-related and non-HIV-related health problems

-- Reducing your risk of spreading HIV to others (also known as Treatment as Prevention), including sexual partners and babies (through perinatal transmission, or mother-to-child transmission)
+- Reducing your risk of transmitting (passing) HIV to others (also known as Treatment as Prevention), including babies (through perinatal transmission, or mother-to-child transmission)

 Risks of Starting Late:

 - Having a severely weakened immune system.
 This can mean that it takes longer to restore your immune system to full strength and you to full health.
 Recent studies have shown that delaying treatment can increase the chances that people living with HIV will develop AIDS and other serious illnesses.

 - Having an increased chance of immune reconstitution syndrome (can cause worsening of some infections when you begin taking HIV drugs and have few CD4 cells)